jackdbd/calderone/packages/secret-manager-utils/.ae/secret-manager-utils.api.md

     secret_manager: SecretManagerServiceClient;
 }

-// Warning: (ae-missing-release-tag) "destroySecretVersionsMatchingFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "destroySecretVersionsMatchingFilter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const destroySecretVersionsMatchingFilter: ({ filter, project_id, secret_manager, secret_name }: DestroySecretVersionsMatchingFilterConfig) => Promise<{
     message: string;
     destroyed: {
-        name?: string | undefined;
+        name?: string;
-        etag?: string | undefined;
+        etag?: string;
     }[];
 }>;

-// Warning: (ae-missing-release-tag) "Config" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Config" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface DestroySecretVersionsMatchingFilterConfig {